 India is a large market for travel and tourism.
 It offers a diverse portfolio of niche tourism products - cruises, adventure, medical, wellness, sports, MICE, eco-tourism, film, rural and religious tourism.
 India has been recognized as a destination for spiritual tourism for domestic and international tourists.
-In March 2019, Rs 720 crore (US$ 103.02 million) had been allocated by Uttar Pradesh towards strengthening the infrastructure for tourism.
 In Independence speech from Red Fort, Prime Minister Narendra Modi urged people to visit 15 domestic tourist destinations in India by 2022 to promote tourism.
 India was ranked 34th in the Travel & Tourism Competitiveness Report 2019 published by the World Economic Forum.

-Under the Swadeh Darshan and Prashad scheme various projects has been sanctioned of worth Rs 550 crore (US$ 78.70 million).
+Under the Swadesh Darshan and Prashad scheme various projects has been sanctioned of worth Rs 550 crore (US$ 78.70 million).

 As of 2017-18, 81.1 million people are employed in the tourism sector in India which was 12.38 per cent of total employment in the country.
 The Government of India has set a target of 20 million foreign tourist arrivals (FTAs) by 2020 and double the foreign exchange earnings as well.

 The launch of several branding and marketing initiatives by the Government of India such as ‘Incredible India!’ and ‘Athiti Devo Bhava’ has provided a focused impetus to growth.
 The Indian government has also released a fresh category of visa - the medical visa or M visa, to encourage medical tourism in the country.
 Incredible India 2.0 campaign was launched in September 2017.
 In September 2018, the Indian government launched the ‘Incredible India Mobile App’ to assist the traveller to India and showcase major experiences for travelling.
 The Government of India is working to achieve one per cent share in world's international tourist arrivals by 2020 and two per cent share by 2025.